Towards the Theory of Unsupervised Federated Learning: Non-asymptotic Analysis of Federated EM Algorithms: Label Permutation

 \subsection{Label Permutation in Initialization}

-One challenge that hinders the practical application of FedGrEM and our theoretical framework relates to the initialization condition outlined in Assumption \ref{asmp: thm generic}.
+One challenge that hinders the practical application of FedGrEM (and other federated EM algorithms) and our theoretical framework relates to the initialization condition outlined in Assumption \ref{asmp: thm generic} (more rigorously, Assumption \ref{asmp: thm generic appendix}).
 As is common in many unsupervised learning problems, the parameters are estimated up to a label permutation.
 Our results still hold if the initialization condition holds up to a permutation, i.e. there exists a permutation $\pi \in \mathcal{P}^R$ such that $\max\limits_{k \in S, r \in [R]}\norm{\hw^{(k)[0]}_{\pi(r)}- \wks{k}_r} \leq r_w^*, \max\limits_{k \in S, r \in [R]}\twonorm{\htheta^{(k)[0]}_{\pi(r)} - \bthetaks{k}_r} \leq r_{\btheta}^*$, however, it necessitates the presence of a \textit{shared} permutation $\pi \in \mathcal{P}^R$ among the tasks in $S$.
-But in all clustering methods typically employed for initialization in individual tasks, the estimations are inherently invariant to permutations, and different tasks may yield distinct permutations.
-To the best of our knowledge, there has been limited discussion in the existing literature on unsupervised FDL regarding this issue, with the exception of \cite{tian2022unsupervised}.
-We generalized the solutions proposed in \cite{tian2022unsupervised} to address the permutation issue in initialization.
+However, in all clustering methods typically employed for initialization in individual tasks, the estimations are inherently invariant to permutations, and different tasks may yield distinct permutations.
+To the best of our knowledge, there has been limited discussion in the existing literature on unsupervised FDL regarding this issue, with the exception of \citet{tian2022unsupervised}.
+We generalized the solutions proposed in \citet{tian2022unsupervised} to address the permutation issue in initialization.
 By ensuring that different tasks in $S$ share the same permutation, we make FedGrEM and our accompanying theory applicable in practice.